The Hobbit Tolkien Fan Edit Recut

 • Using the remaining hiking footage, as some was used earlier, the Dwarves enter the Misty Mountains while the most triumphant part of the Misty Mountains theme plays.

-• Cut all stone giants, now Bilbo simply falls due to the slippery rocks and the distracting lightning.
+• Cut all Stone Giants, now Bilbo simply falls due to the slippery rocks and the distracting lightning.
 He is rescued and the following characterization with Thorin remains intact.
-While Stone Giants were briefly mentioned in the book, I consider their portrayal wildly inaccurate—both in appearance and behavior.
+While Stone Giants were briefly mentioned in the book, I consider the sequence itself ridiculous and their portrayal wildly inaccurate.

-• Digitally altered a repurposed shot of the Dwarves to fix continuity, as they are supposed to be about to turn their heads and look over at Bilbo falling.
+• Digitally altered a repurposed shot of the Dwarves to fix continuity, as they are supposed to turning their heads to look over at Bilbo.

 Can you spot the difference?